Casting a Glance: Dancing with Smithson

 Holt artworks in "All Light: Light and Space yesterday and today" at Kunsthalle Bielefeld

 Light was a constant source of fascination for Nancy Holt throughout her four decades of artmaking.
 Whether drawn from the stars or powered by electricity, she approached light as a phenomenon, an idea, and a material in itself.
-Three of her pivotal works investigating the perceptual qualities of light are featured in All Light: Light and Space yesterday and today, opening on Friday, November 14, 2025 at Kunsthalle Bielefeld in Germany, and on view through March 1, 2026.
+Three of her pivotal works investigating the perceptual qualities of light are featured in the exhibition "All Light: Light and Space yesterday and today" at Kunsthalle Bielefeld, Germany.

 Holt's "Locators with Loci" on view in "Minimal" at the Bourse de Commerce

-Nancy Holt's 1972 sculpture Locators with Loci is on view in the exhibition Minimal at the Bourse de Commerce, Paris on show through January 18, 2026.
-Curated by Jessica Morgan, Director of Dia Art Foundation, the exhibition traces the diversity of this Minimal Art since the 1960s through over a hundred works by some forty international artists, many from the Pinault Collection.
+Nancy Holt's 1972 sculpture "Locators with Loci" is on view in the exhibition "Minimal" at the Bourse de Commerce, Paris until January 18, 2026.
+Curated by Jessica Morgan, Director of Dia Art Foundation, the exhibition traces the scope Minimal Arr through over a hundred works by some forty international artists.